Basics: An example workflow

 $ snakemake -np sorted_reads/B.bam

-you will see how Snakemake wants to run first the rule bwa_map and then the rule samtools_sort to create the desired target file: as mentioned before, the dependencies are resolved automatically by matching file names.
+you will see how Snakemake wants to run first the rule bwa_map and then the rule samtools_sort to create the desired target file:

-Step 4: Indexing read alignments and visualizing the DAG of jobs
+Step 4: Examining the DAG of jobs

-Next, we need to use samtools again to index the sorted read alignments so that we can quickly access reads by the genomic location they were mapped to.
+Next, we first need to use samtools again to index the sorted read alignments so that we can quickly access reads by the genomic location they were mapped to.
 This can be done with the following rule:

 rule samtools_index: